 The Eastern Mediterranean and Middle East are truly astounding places to explore from an archaeological perspective.
 We offer a range of tours that can take you to Turkey and Jordan, along with Oman, crossroads of commerce for millennia.
 Anatolia and the Levant were central to the development of permanent settlements and to the agricultural revolution.
 The domestication of crops in the beginning of the Holocene, which saw a transformation in the natural environment with the introduction of irrigation and deforestation, was later accompanied by the domestication of animals and, later, by the development of pottery.
 This fundamental change in the lifestyles of humans is hotly debated as scholars contest a variety of questions, including whether permanent settlements gave rise to the development of farming or whether the advent of farming gave rise to static habitations.
 For these questions, Göbekli Tepe in Turkey is instrumental.
 The site, which dates to the 10th millennium, houses several monumental circular buildings which appear to have a religious aspect to them, and which may have serviced peoples coming from a wide area.
 What is interesting is that dwellings and evidence of cultivation haven't yet been found, which may give clues to the development of permanent settlements.
 Turkey is also home to Çatal Hüyük, dating from the 8th to the 6th millennium BCE, which provides invaluable evidence for the development of this agricultural revolution a few millennia after Göbekli Tepe.
 Both Anatolia and the Levant also prospered in Classical Antiquity, as is clear from the proliferation of such outstanding archaeological sites as the as the Anatolian sites of Ephesus, Pergamon and Aphrodisias with their stunning collection of monuments.
 What is, perhaps, not emphasised enough is how multicultural this part of the world is, as is particularly evident with the Nabateans who produced the stunning rock cut buildings, such as the Monastery and Treasury in Petra.
 The Levant also houses a number of impressive castles, notably Kerak, erected in the medieval period and instrumental in understanding the crusades and concomitant Christian attempts to regain the Holy Land.
 With unforgettable sites such as the rock-cut city of Petra, the mighty walls of Troy and the well-preserved Roman town of Jerash, incredible discoveries await in this sun-soaked region of the world.
-It was fantastic to find a tour that visited all the sites I had long wanted to visit - Catal Huyuk, Gebeckli Tepe, Karahan Tepe and the Byzantine churches and their frescoes, Nemrut Dagi and the landscape of Cappadocia.
-It gave a context to the interest of the development of agriculture in the Neolithic and the bewildering succession of kingdoms that ruled the area after the Bronze Age. "" of the Temple of Artemis Admire the almost lunar-like desert scenery of Wadi Rum

-Visit Jerash, the best-preserved (and Jordan's largest) Roman town in the east, a site that is home to the Oval Plaza and the Corinthian columns
+Explore the vast and rambling Topkapi Palace, a palace like none you will have ever seen Discover one of the oldest settlements in the world at Çatal Hüyük Admire the almost lunar-like desert scenery of Wadi Rum Visit Jerash, the best-preserved (and Jordan's largest) Roman town in the east, a site that is home to the Oval Plaza and the Corinthian columns of the Temple of Artemis 66 It was fantastic to find a tour that visited all the sites I had long wanted to visit - Catal Huyuk, Gebeckli Tepe, Karahan Tepe and the Byzantine churches and their frescoes, Nemrut Dagi and the landscape of Cappadocia.
+It gave a context to the interest of the development of agriculture in the Neolithic and the bewildering succession of kingdoms that ruled the area after the Bronze Age.

 CONTENTS

-lassical Turkey: the Aegean Coast 144
+Classical Turkey: the Aegean Coast 144

-/zantium & Ottoman Istanbul
+Byzantium & Ottoman Istanbul 146

-ırkey: from Catal Hüyük to Göbekli Tepe 148
+Turkov: from Catal Hüyük to Göbokli Topo 1/10

 Jordan - Petra & the Desert Fortresses 150

 Oman 152